-If you’re seeking a vacation that is both adventurous and luxurious, Costa Rica should be top on your list of destinations!
-You can have the best of both worlds by hitting adrenaline-packed activities during the day while relaxing in beautiful Costa Rica mansions at night.
+If you’re seeking a vacation that is adventurous, Costa Rica should be top on your list of destinations!
+You can have the best of both worlds by hitting adrenaline-packed activities during the day while relaxing in a beautiful yet relatively inexpensive hotel at night (maybe even one of the many Costa Rica mansions).
 It doesn’t get any better than that!

 So what’s up next?
 Just deciding which adrenaline activities you’ll be crossing off your bucket list on your Costa Rican adventure, of course!
 Luckily, I’ve tried my fair share, and can give you advice to help you make these tough yet oh-so-fun choices.

 Which adventure activities should you be sure to hit up on your Costa Rican extravaganza?
 Read on!

 It’s hard to get more adventurous than hiking up an active volcano, and Costa Rica happily supplies this adventure.

 One of the best (and safest) places to try your hand at volcanic hiking is at Arenal Volcano, just 3 hours outside the capital city, and conveniently situated near the adventure capital of La Fortuna.
 Arenal Volcano is a andesitic stratovolcano (and yes, it’s active) with its last eruption in 1968.
 While you can’t go too far up, you can hike around the trails, seeing the lava’s former paths of destruction.

 After your hike, you can pop into some of the local hot springs for serious relaxation fueled by the volcano’s heat.

 Costa Rica is one of the absolute best places in the world to go zip lining.
 The incredible, lush scenery combined with super strict Costa Rican safety standards means that you’re ensured to have an awesome ride that blows your mind while also keeps you safe.